lowrycode/table-tennis-league/README.md

 ChatGPT was also used to aid the code review process.
 Some of the suggestions were taken on board whilst others were not implemented.

 # Testing

-Most of the project was developed using a Test-Driven Development (TDD) approach, with unit tests written using Django's TestCase.
+Large sections of the project were developed using a Test-Driven Development (TDD) approach, with unit tests written using Django's TestCase.
 As a result, much of the codebase is covered by automated tests.
 In some instances, such as the integration of the Google Maps API, tests were added after the functionality was implemented.

 Thorough manual testing was also conducted on the deployed site before marking a user story as *Done* in the GitHub projects board.
-These tests are documented [here](readme-resources/manual_testing.md).
+These tests are documented in the [Manual Testing](readme-resources/manual_testing.md) document.

 *NOTE: The tests have been ordered by website page rather than by user story, but tests covering each user story will be found in the relevant section.*